open-mmlab/mmocr/docs/en/basic_concepts/structures.md

 pred_instances.scores = scores
 ```

-The conventions for the `InstanceData` fields in MMOCR are shown in the table below.
-It is important to note that the length of each field in `InstanceData` must be equal to the number of instances in the sample `N`.
+The conventions for the fields in `InstanceData` in MMOCR are shown in the table below.
+It is important to note that the length of each field in `InstanceData` must be equal to the number of instances `N` in the sample.

 |             |                                    |                                                                                                                                                             |
 | ----------- | ---------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------- |